zyang01/zyang01.github.io/_posts/2025-02-26-on-revelation-13.md

 ---

 I'm way too lazy to work out everything myself and my to-do list is barely going down at the moment.
 Feel free to have a go at it yourself, but here is where the 27 years of my previous life come in.
 The [ethical thought experiment](../on-sheep-and-goats/){:target="_blank"} I designed during COVID-19 came true last year, which involved an Austrian artist, a time machine, nuclear weapons, humanity and divine intervention.
-I asked ChatGPT about the symbolism of the sea in the Holy Bible, and put down humanity and/or reason for the first beast.
-The mortal wound was World War II and/or science/physics.
+I asked ChatGPT about the symbolism of the sea in the Holy Bible, and put down humanity and/or reason/science for the first beast.
+The mortal wound was World War II and/or physics.

 <embed src="https://dl.hesaid.love/symbolism_of_the_sea.pdf" type="application/pdf" width="100%" height="600px" />